-Course Endorsement: During a single year, if a student gains 14 or more credits at Merit and/or Excellence, a student will gain an endorsement in that course at Merit or Excellence.
+Course Endorsement: During a single year, if a student gains 14 or more credits at Achieve, Merit and/or Excellence, a student will gain an endorsement in that course at Achieved, Merit or Excellence.
 Most subjects require that at least 3 credits come from the external assessments.
-Totally internally assessed subjects are exceptions to this rule: Religious Studies, Physical Education or Visual Arts L3.
+Totally internally assessed subjects are exceptions to this rule: Religious Studies, Physical Education or Visual Arts.
+From 2023, these endorsements will be predicted and then included in prizegiving.

 Entrance to University: Is based on NCEA credits gained.
-From their 2020 year, a student needs to obtain:
+From their 2023 year, a student needs to:

-- attain NCEA Level 3 - Achieve 14 credits at level 3 in each of three subjects from the list of approved subjects.
-The list of approved subjects will consist of subjects derived from the New Zealand Curriculum with achievement standards at Level 3 - Achieve UE Numeracy 10 credits at Level 1 and above from specific achievement standards, or three specific numeracy unit standards - Achieve UE Literacy 10 credits (5 in Reading and 5 in Writing) at Level 2 and above from specific standards
+- attain NCEA Level 3 - Achieve 14 credits at level 3 in at least 3 subjects from the list of approved subjects.
+The list of approved subjects will consist of subjects derived from the New Zealand Curriculum with achievement standards at Level 3 - Achieve UE Numeracy 10 credits at Level 1 and above from specific achievement standards, or three specific numeracy unit standards - Achieve UE Literacy 10 credits (5 in Reading and 5 in Writing) at Level 2 and above from specific achievement standards